ramkumarpj/Crowdfunding_ETL/README.md

 The input dataset is provided in 2 excel files - **[crowdfunding.xlsx](./Resources/crowdfunding.xlsx) & [contacts.xlsx](./Resources/contacts.xlsx).**

 The Crowd Funding data contains information about various projects requesting funding.
-The data provided needs to be extracted, transformed and loaded into a relation database so that the crowd funding requests can be analyzed futher.
+The data provided needs to be extracted, transformed and loaded into a relational database so that the crowd funding requests can be futher analyzed.

 ## Extract